Creating and developing a website or mobile app takes much more work than just a great idea.

 In an effort to save you from some unnecessary work, Mobiddiction director, Mike Vasavada, shares five tips to consider.

 Why do you need to build an app?
 Would a website be able to achieve the same outcome as the app idea?
-Remember that building an app means you need to register for an Apple Developer account as well as a Google Development account (for Android).
+Remember that building a good mobile app means you need to register for an Apple Developer account as well as a Google Development account (for Android).
 Once the app is completed, it would have to go through an approval process in these developer accounts before they’re released.
 Those apps that do not meet the quality, design, build, compliance or general standards set by Apple and Google, will be rejected and may not see the light of day.
 As scary as that sounds, it’s best to be prepared so you can thoroughly think about your application.

 Apps that obviously mimic a website may be rejected, as well as apps that do not provide an end user with a great user experience.
 Documenting your idea and its functionality is imperative before moving on to next steps.